Junior accessory dwelling units (JADUs) have a lot of homeowners scratching their heads. They’re just smaller versions of ADUs, right?

 • 150 sq. ft. extra for ingress and egress not allowed unless your jurisdiction specifically allows it.
 According to CA state law, that extra 150 square feet applies to ADUs only.

 • Location – Must be within a proposed or existing single-family dwelling or accessory structure, such as a garage.
-(According to California Department of Housing & Community Development the accessory structure, like a garage, must be attached to the home to qualify)

 • Separate Entry – Exterior access (a separate entrance for the JADU) is required from the proposed or existing single-family dwelling.